EMULSIVE | Apr 18, 2018 | 11

 I don’t foresee myself changing the steps I went through for this build a great deal for my next.
 I would probably spend a bit more time and attention on cleaning the metal components, as well as choosing a different colour for the wood finish.
 I would probably also use a thicker, resin based lacquer for a very different look to the current AEROgraphic.
 I have a feeling that with enough coats, the laquer may be able to fill the spaces between the camera frame and external components such as the rangefinder and shutter cover, etc.

-The beauty of the rendition of this lens is undeniable.
+That said, the beauty of the rendition of this lens is undeniable.
 It may not be the greatest lens to use for landscape photography but it does have character (yes, I understand that technically it’s a landscape lens!)

 As someone who doesn’t take many portraits, my interest lies in non-animate subjects.
 The closer, the better.